|Honda will show an all-electric version of its Clarity fuel-cell sedan at the New York International Auto Show in April.|

 "This bothers me even more because while mileage ratings have gone up in some classes of vehicles, they are still very poor for SUVs and pickups, which a majority of consumer are buying.

 "If CR cares about our global climate future, it's imperative that CR hold manufacturers accountable for improving mileage standards and offering more hybrid-electric vehicles."

 She also said testers have identified "discrepancies" between the official fuel-economy rating on window stickers and real-world experiences; and added that CR "is a champion for increased fuel-economy standards."

-But nowhere in the response to Dunn's letter or in the annual Auto Issue does CR mention the role EVs can play in slowing climate change or cutting the 53,000 premature deaths from auto emissions annually.
+But nowhere in the response to Dunn's letter or in the annual Auto Issue does CR mention the role EVs can play in slowing climate change or cutting the 53,000 premature deaths from auto emissions annually in the United States.

 The "10 Top Picks" article in the April 2017 issue declares:

 "The best new cars of 2017 are outstanding all-around performers -- shown to be reliable, safe and satisfying."